fontforge/libspiro/README.md

 1. An array of input spiros
 2. The number of elements in the spiros array
 3. Whether this describes a closed (True) or open (False) contour
-4. A bezier results output context
+4. A bézier results output context
 5. An integer success flag.
-1 = completed task and have valid bezier results, or  0 = unable to complete task, bezier results are invalid.
+1 = completed task and have valid bézier results, or  0 = unable to complete task, bézier results are invalid.
    ```c
     bc = new_bezctx_ps();
     success = SpiroCPsToBezier0(points,4,True,bc)